kvn-media/crud-inventory-system/README.md

 6. npm install

-7. Please import the DB it is located in the database folder.
+7. php artisan migrate

+8. go to database/inventory_system.sql insert query for dummy data

-8. Then in the terminal run these commands,
+9. Then in the terminal run these commands,

   3.1 To start the server
       php artisan serve